BMWGM5.COM Frequently Asked Questions

 Turn around times depend how much you pay.

-Priority Service: I will do the required relay service within 24 hours and ship it back via Priority mail, which usually takes 2-3 days within the US.
+Priority Service: I will do the required repair service within 24 hours and ship it back via Priority mail, which usually takes 2-3 days within the US.

-Express Service: I will do the required relay service the same day and ship it back via Express mail which usually is next day within the US, but, some areas it's 2nd day.
+Express Service: I will do the required repair service the same day and ship it back via Express mail which usually is next day within the US, but, some areas it's 2nd day.

 #8 Does my GM5 need to be reprogrammed after your service?

 No it doesn't.
-That's another way my service can save you another $100 since a New module will require programming to get it to work in your car at the cost of 1 hour labor.
-When I replace just the relays there is no reprogramming necessary.
+That's another way my service can save you another $140 since a new uncoded module will require programming to get it to work in your car at the cost of 1 hour labor.
 No need to pay a visit to your dealer.
 When you get the module back from me all you need to do is plug it in and you're done.

 #9 Are you an auto mechanic?
 Can I ask you about other problems with my car?